microsoft/semantic-kernel/docs/decisions/0056-jsos-integration.md

 - New operations/methods overloads accepting JSOs will have to be added for all SK components requiring external source-generated contracts.
 - If components need to combine internal and external source-generated contexts, it can be inefficient if done per operation invocation or semantically incorrect if the first JSOs are cached and used for subsequent invocations.
 - Will add another way of providing JSOs in SK.
 Low-level KernelFunctionFactory and KernelPluginFactory accept JSOs via method parameters.
+- Not applicable to all SK components.
+KernelFunction needs JSOs before it is invoked for schema generation purposes.

 ## Decision Outcome
 TBD